 Breeders offering kittens at ridiculously high or low prices.

+(Note: these are pre-pandemic costs/prices, this section will need some 2022 inflation adjustments.)
 This can be mind boggling, I’ll try to simplify as much as possible.
 In short, usually, you get what you pay for, and usually the “cheaper” way out will cost you more in the long run.

 *Let’s do the math.
 Each kitten requires its first vaccines at 8-9 weeks, costing $75-$100 (this can be regional, call your Vet for exact prices for your location).
 At 12 weeks, booster vaccines are due, as well as rabies vaccine, microchips, and most breeders have health checks and certificates done, costing $150-$200 per kitten.
 Not forgetting smaller expenses of special kitten foods, supplements, worming several times ($50-$75), and extra time for proper care/grooming, weekly bathing/blow dry (an hour each kitten, each time) for at least 12 weeks.
 Remember the registration fees from the above question, and advertising costs.
-Totaling these costs; $600-$800, thus I expect to see standard adoption fee for a pet from a reputable breeder to be in that range.
+Totaling these costs; $600-$800, thus I expect to see starting adoption fee for a pet from a reputable breeder to be in that range.
 I refer to this as an "adoption fee" within these financial limits as the breeder is only being reimbursed for costs incurred.

 *If a kitten is priced above that range, it tells me the breeder feels there is something extra special about the kitten!
 Ask why, we breeders love to gush about our “perfect” babies.
-More than likely, higher priced kittens are of show quality, uniquely colored, and/or of sought after bloodlines.
-Certain catteries, colors, and bloodlines are popular and the price will reflect that.
+More than likely, higher priced kittens are of show quality, uniquely colored, and/or of sought-after bloodlines.
+Certain catteries, colors, and bloodlines are popular, and the price will reflect that.

 *If a kitten is priced below that range, be cautious; seek further information from the breeder as to why.
 Often lower priced kittens have not had any/all their Veterinary needs met, sanitary needs met, or time spent with them; you may be taking the chance of bringing home a unhappy, unhealthy kitten and/or incurring large costs to correct it.